kiangol/LabyrintSolver/README.md

-# LabyrintSolver
+# LabyrinthSolver
-Labyrint solver with JavaFX GUI
+Labyrinth solver with JavaFX GUI

 ## Requirements
 Requires JavaFX which is included in JDK 8.
 Newer versions of JDK require separate JavaFX install.